caljshim/CPTR319-Hotel-Management-System-Project/README.txt

   3. Run setup.exe

   4. The default installation path is going to be somewhere in the Programs (x86) file.
-      However, the application has trouble accessing the files due to high security, so change the installation path to somewhere easily accesible.
-For me, my Documents file worked perfectly.

   5. Once the program runs, you'll be greeted with a Login page.
 The default user to get into the system is